Skip to content

 3. Commits the bump (if any) as chore: bump <surfaces>.

-5. shipyard ship for cross-platform validate + merge on green.
+5. Runs cross-platform validate + merge on green.

 6. The auto-release workflow tags and publishes binaries on merge.